realmocaccino/jauntyslider/README.md

 And there you go!
 Jauntyslider is up and running in your list.

-You can also set parameters to customize the slider.
+You can also customize the slider by setting parameters.

 For instance, you can make the slider to move faster:

 ```html
 <ul data-jauntyslider="duration:fast;">